 East Metro Bus: A school bus will transport adventurers from Carver Elementary School at 2680 Upper Afton Rd, Maplewood to Tony Schmidt Regional Park on the weeks indicated.

 Please be aware this schedule is updated once a day.
-A camp that says FULL may actually be OPEN or vice versa.
+A camp indicating "waitlist only" may actually have spot available or vice versa.
 Click the red 'Register Here' button to see available sessions in real time.

 Click any column to organize the dynamic schedule by that heading.

 Information about bands and locations is posted below this table.
 Bus information is posted just above the map above this table.

 |almost full||Week 5||Jul 12-16||French Regional||Classic||8-15||none||Fire||Ramon & Faith Ann|

 |almost full||Week 7||Aug 2-6||Tony Schmidt||Classic||8-15||none||Fire||Ramon & Faith Ann|

 |almost full||Week 8||Aug 9-13||Tony Schimdt||Classic||8-15||Powderhorn||Fire||Ramon & Faith Ann|

 |OPEN||Week 3||Jun 28-Jul 2||Caponi Art Park||Tactical||11-16||none||Mountains||Meg & Mikha|

 |OPEN||Week 4||Jul 5-9||Tony Schimdt||Tactical||11-16||none||Storms||Alison & Maggie|